Chrome Remote Desktop lock screen

 Conclusion

-How to lock screen on Chrome Remote Desktop on Windows 10?
+How to enable Chrome Remote Desktop lock screen on Windows 10, 11?
 The answer is to enable Curtain mode for Chrome Remote Desktop.
 There are two methods to enable Curtain mode.
-The first is to through Registry and another is to through the Command Prompt.
+The first is through Registry, and another is through the Command Prompt.
 After enabling Curtain mode, you’d be able to remotely control a computer without anyone seeing what you’re doing.
+Or you can switch to AnyViewer to enjoy its Privacy mode.